 Ideas for physical memorials

-The End-of-Life Doulas who volunteer their time with Assembly of the Wondering Shepherd are all certified through the University of Vermont.
-We partner with animals of all species and their humans.
-We do not charge for our services.
-We’re here to help you as you navigate the challenges of caring for an animal family member while planning for their death, possible death, and/or the activities that come immediately after death.
+Our Animal Chaplain, Robynn, is a certified Companion Animal End-of-Life Doula through the University of Vermont.
+We care about animals of all species and their human caregivers.
+We NEVER charge for our services.
+We’re here to help you as you navigate the challenges of caring for an animal while planning for their death, and the choices that come immediately after death.

 We are here to help.
 Let us know what we can do for you today.

-As an Animal Chaplain, Robynn has been helping humans and their animals with end-of-life care decisions for almost a decade.
-She attended Multnomah Bible College and Emerson Theological Institute before becoming a Certified Canine Fitness Trainer and founding Assembly of the Wandering Shepherd.
+As an Animal Chaplain, Robynn has been helping humans and their animals with end-of-life care decisions for over a decade.
+She attended Bible and Theological colleges to become an Animal Chaplain before becoming a Certified Canine Fitness Trainer and founding Assembly of the Wandering Shepherd.

 Robynn has shared her home with a variety of species over the years, including: cats, a dog, fish, a cockatiel, chickens, rats, mice, turtles, and snakes.
 There’s not a critter in existence that Robynn cannot love.